ramenguy99/ramenguy99.github.io/content/ramen/tonkotsu.md

 ![thumbnail: tonkotsu ramen](thumbnail.jpeg)

-This was a really long preparation (12 hours just for the broth), and it was also a gluten free recipe!
+This was a really long preparation (12 hours just for the broth), and it was also a gluten free recipe.
 It was also my first time making chashu, and cooking ramen more than two servings.

 ### Pictures